Ice storms, blizzards pummel the central U.S. on the day after Christmas

-MINNEAPOLIS — From an ice storm in North Dakota that is sealing windows shut, to blizzard conditions in Colorado that caused scores of airport delays and cancellations, a winter storm pummeled much of the central United States on Tuesday, the day after Christmas.
+MINNEAPOLIS — From an ice storm in North Dakota that sealed windows shut to blizzard conditions in Colorado causing hundreds of airport delays and cancellations, a winter storm pummeled much of the central United States on Tuesday, the day after Christmas.

+“It’s actually not bad!” the neighbor quipped about the quality of the ice, skating by Schmidt-Dockter in a video she posted to social media.

-At Denver International Airport, there were 200 delays and 18 cancellations as of midday Tuesday, according to the tracking website FlightAware.
-Blizzard conditions on Interstate 70, from Denver to Kansas, closed the highway early Tuesday.
-But it reopened later in the morning.
+At Denver International Airport there were over 530 flight delays and 23 cancellations as of Tuesday afternoon, according to tracking website FlightAware.
+Blizzard conditions on Colorado’s plains closed Interstate 70 eastbound from the outer edge of the Denver area to Kansas.
+Travelers were also unable to head westbound into Colorado from Kansas on the highway because of the threat posed by high winds.

+According to the National Weather Service, it’s considered a blizzard when winds exceed 35 miles per hour for three hours or more, with considerable blowing snow and visibility down to less than a quarter-mile.

 Blizzard warnings were in effect mid-Tuesday for western portions of South Dakota, Nebraska and Kansas, along with eastern portions of Colorado and Wyoming.
 Ice storm warnings and winter weather advisories remained in place in South Dakota, North Dakota and northwestern Minnesota.

-According to the National Weather Service, a blizzard is when winds exceed 35 miles per hour with considerable blowing of snow and visibility of less than a quarter of mile for three or more hours.
+On Christmas Day, one person was killed and three others were injured in Kansas, when the driver of a pickup truck lost control on snow and ice and collided head-on with a sport utility vehicle 5 miles (8 kilometers) west of Larned, according to the State Patrol.
+The woman killed in the crash was identified as Evelyn Reece, 86, of Wichita.

-Rosebud Sioux Tribe officials in South Dakota said on social media that some people had ignored the no-travel advisory that had been issued Monday evening.
-The advisory meant no one should have been on highways, backroads or gravel roads, they said.
+Rosebud Sioux Tribe officials in South Dakota said on social media that some people had ignored the no-travel advisory issued Monday evening.
+The advisory meant no one should have been on highways or backroads because of the whiteout, they said.

-“We have multiple resources being dispatched to rescue a total of 13 people who ignored the advisory, and then rescue the ranchers who got stuck trying to get to them,” the tribe’s Office of Emergency Management posted on Facebook early Tuesday.

-Nine hours later, the office posted an update to say the motorists have been assisted, all is well, and thank you to the crew that jumped into action to rescue the motorists during the whiteout conditions.
+“We have multiple resources being dispatched to rescue a total of 13 people who ignored the advisory, and then rescue the ranchers who got stuck trying to get to them,” the tribe’s Office of Emergency Management posted on Facebook early Tuesday, along.
+Nine hours later, the office gave an update saying the motorists were safe “and all is well.”

-On Christmas Day, one person was killed and three others were injured in Kansas, when the driver of a pickup truck lost control on snow and ice and collided head-on with a sport utility vehicle 5 miles west of Larned, according to the State Patrol.
-The woman killed in the crash was identified as 86-year-old Evelyn Reece of Wichita.
+Badlands National Park and the Minuteman Missile National Historic Site in South Dakota were closed Tuesday due to the severe weather.

-No major power outages were reported.
-Still, the weather service reminded people about the fire risk from candles or space heaters.
-Anyone using a portable generator should keep it outside and at least 20 feet away from doors, windows and garages to avoid carbon monoxide poisoning.
+No major outages were reported.
+Still, the weather service reminded people about the risk of fire caused by candles or space heaters.
+Portable generators should be kept outside and at least 20 feet away from doors, windows and garages to avoid carbon monoxide poisoning.

 “We just want people to be careful if they have power outages,” Jones said.
 “You always want to be careful with your heat sources.”